-The Group is not exposed to equity securities price risk because investment securities held are bonds classified as held to maturity on the statement of financial position as at 31 December 2020.
+The Group is not exposed to equity securities price risk because investment securities held are bonds classified as ammortized cost on the statement of financial position as at 31 December 2021.
 Also, the Group is not exposed to commodity price risk.